fisher-alice/johnny-five-wiki/Adding-Servos-to-a-Pololu-Zumo-Robot.md

 * **Digital pin 9** controls the right motor speed with PWM (pulse width modulation).
 * **Digital pin 10** controls the left motor speed with PWM.

-When adding Servos to the Zumo the PWM Pins are disabled (both in Arduino and Firmata).
-This is the rootcause of the above problem.
+When adding Servos to the Zumo, PWM is disabled on pins 9 & 10 (both in Arduino and Firmata).
+This is the root cause of the above problem.
 The reasons for this are [discussed here](http://arduino.cc/en/reference/servo#.Uxo-UOddVR4).

 ## Solution